 In the midst of national teacher shortages, CCSD Head Start and Early Head Start seek out and recruit a highly qualified workforce.
 The Office of Head Start, as well as our state licensing entity (Department of Social Services), require ongoing training and professional development to include a minimum of 15 hours annually.
 This regulation ensures teachers and staff have the knowledge and skills to provide appropriate instruction and support to all children.

 Head Start teachers are required to have a baccalaureate degree or higher in early childhood education or a related field.
 Early Head Start teachers are required to have a minimum of a child development associate credential.
 Individual professional plans are developed to promote staff growth.

 Volunteers & Partners

 Volunteers have been an important part of all Head Start programs from its inception.
 High school and college students, homemakers, parents of Head Start children, retired senior citizens -- all kinds of people have offered their much-needed help to local Head Start programs.
 Volunteers assist with classroom activities, assist with field trips, become "classroom readers", and help with Head Start community events.

 Community organizations provide a wide array of services to Head Start children and families including the donation of, educational materials, equipment for children with special needs, and medical and dental examinations.
 These services and the time spent by volunteers count toward the required 20 percent non-Federal share of the local Head Start budget.

 How to Apply

-Recruitment began on January 26, 2021, and is open all year.
+Recruitment begins on January 24, 2023, and is open all year.

-All applications submitted online will still require parents/guardians to meet with a Family Advocate for an in-person interview.
+All applications submitted online will still require parents/guardians to meet with a Family Advocate or Home Visitor for an in-person interview.

 Please bring the following:

-- Proof of income (the total money earned or received before deductions of the family of the child) for the past twelve months,
+Proof of gross income (the total money earned or received before deductions of the family of the child) for the past twelve months,

 Proof of a child's age,